osanj/osanj.github.io/content/post/spring-dynamics-interpolation.md

 ![Mechanical Concept with Forces](/data/spring-dynamics-interpolation/mech-concept-labelled.png)

 As you can see it's a mass attached to two fixed boards (they won't oscillate).
 The connections are done with a spring and a damper.
 To get the system oscillating an external stimulation is necessary.
-That "input" is realized by instantaneously lowering the the bottom board (Pos B) which causes an imbalance which the system tries to counteract.
+That "input" is realized by instantaneously lowering the the bottom board (Pos B) which causes the equilibrium to shift to another state.
+The system is now in an non-equilibrium state and will move to the new one.
 The motion of the mass (x) then should be the desired curve.

 ![Mechanical Concept Animation](/data/spring-dynamics-interpolation/mech-concept-animation.gif)